randyzwitch/Twitter.jl/README.md

 Once your application is approved, you can access your dashboard/portal to grab your authentication credentials from the "Details" tab of the application.

-Note that you will also want to ensure that your App was Read / Write access should want to post tweets or the like.
+Note that you will also want to ensure that your App has Read / Write OAuth access in order to post tweets.
 You can find out more about this [on Stack Overflow](https://stackoverflow.com/a/70958807/7619808).

 ## Installation